xlab-uiuc/llvm-mcdc/llvm/docs/CoverageMappingFormat.rst

    [32 x i8] c"..." ; Encoded data (dissected later)
   }, section "__llvm_covmap", align 8

-The current version of the format is version 6.
+The current version of the format is version 7.

+There is one difference between versions 7 and 6:

+* MC/DC and GAP regions

 There is one difference between versions 6 and 5: